DragonetMC/DragonProxy/README.md

 ## Known bugs
  - No creative inventory
- - Movments on stairs/half blocks is weird
+ - Movements on stairs/half blocks is weird
- - Some anticheat plugin trigger bad movments
+ - Some anticheat plugin trigger bad movements
  - You can get stuck in the ceiling
  - Switching worlds can have issues
  - No hit animation